 The bison or buffalo once thrived on Minnesota prairies.
 However, by 1900, settlement and slaughter by market hunters and the U.S. Army combined to reduce buffalo numbers to a handful of captive bison.
-Soldiers killed thousands of buffalo in an attempt to starve out Native American tribes.

 General description: A mature bull may stand five to six feet high at the shoulder, measure nearly ten feet in length, and weigh more than 2,000 pounds.
 Cows are smaller, weighing about 1,200 pounds.